lucaswerkmeister/advent-of-code-2025/day06/README.md

 probably because I’m splitting the input lines into numbers over and over again on account of Bash not having nested arrays), but it was good enough.
 I don’t think I have a lot else to say about it.
+(The part 2 solution make use of the fact that all the operators in the input are left-aligned.)

 ## Usage